pk-droid-lab/kink-ideas/README.md

    * Spreadeagle on bed
    * standing hands cuffed to door frame
    * Chair
+* teasing with your hand over his mouth
+* teasing where your sub isn't allowed to make any sound else he'll be punished
 * Make your sub wear a straightjacket
 * Show how your sub gets tied in the closet when a bull comes over
 * Make him wear your panties or stockings